 Is your honey organic?

-Current USDA “Certified Organic” labeling rules would require us to prove that every flower the bees feed on is organic, which is simply not feasible.
-We do use sustainable organic practices, and never use anything on the bees that we wouldn’t use on ourselves (a little smoke, some sugar occasionally… you get the idea).
+Current USDA “Certified Organic” labeling rules require us to prove that every flower the bees feed on is organic, which is simply not feasible.
+We do use sustainable organic practices, and never use anything on the bees that we wouldn’t use on ourselves.

 Is your honey raw?
 (What is raw honey?)

 Yes!
-Our honey is never heated or processed, and we filter to 1875 microns using gravity not pressure.
+Our honey is never heated or processed, and we filter to 1875 microns using gravity not pressure (like a metal coffee filter – but bigger).
 This allows us to remove impurities but keep proteins and local pollen.

 My honey is thick and crystallized – is there anything I can do?